 Amendments made to policy may go into effect on the date of the revision or may be applied retroactively, depending on the applicant pipeline and status of the intake and recovery process.
 Whether a policy will be applied proactively or retroactively will be detailed in the version history below and/or within the relevant program sections.

-Version Number Date Revised Key Revisions 1.0 March 2023 Owner-Occupied Rehabilitation and Reconstruction Policy Manual 2.0 April 2024 Added 2022 allocation requirements into the policy
+Version Number Date Revised Key Revisions 1.0 Owner-Occupied Rehabilitation and Reconstruction Policy Manual

 1 Program Overview